 Spread a thin layer of peat moss all over the yard — just a quarter-inch or so, a little something to hold the seeds and some moisture but not so much that it covers any existing blades — then spread grass seed evenly everywhere.
 If you can see a lot of the seeds, add another thin layer of peat moss.

-Now water the yard daily for at least the next month (unless it rains, of course), and remember that single long watering sessions are much better then multiple short sessions, as long watering encourages deep roots, which means healthier grass more readily resistant to weeds.
+Now water the yard daily with a lawn sprinkler for at least the next month (unless it rains, of course), and remember that single long watering sessions are much better then multiple short sessions, as long watering encourages deep roots, which means healthier grass more readily resistant to weeds.

 And go ahead and apply some fertilizer, but not until late spring when the grass has had the chance to toughen up some.